CommandDash/packages/dash_agent/README.md

 ### AgentConfiguration

 The main part of the framework that glues together your agent configuration is `AgentConfiguration`.
-It is the base class for creating agent.

 Sample example of `AgentConfiguration` for demonstration purpose: